va3c/viewer/va3c-hacker/r2dev/draggable-objects.md

 Code is based on Three.js example [WebGL Interactive Draggable Cubes]( https://github.com/mrdoob/three.js/blob/master/examples/webgl_interactive_draggablecubes.html )

 After you load new objects, click the link again to add the new items to the list of draggable objects.
 Very much a work in progress.

+Has issues with some of the Revit files.